-In today's blog I want to talk to you about what it's like being in a relationship with a dismissive avoidant and what they feel a perfect relationship looks like.
+What it's like being in a relationship with a dismissive avoidant and what they feel a perfect relationship looks like?
 First off, that's a flaw in itself that they feel all relationships are going to be perfect and that they never have arguments.
 That's false.

 I want to help you keep the relationship healthy, keep it happy, and keep things progressing in the right direction.
 That's if your dismissive avoidant is willing to meet you in the middle, and heal their attachment style, so both of you guys can become more secure.

 The first thing you need to understand about their attachment style is when it was being formed there was a lack of consistency.
 That's where you want to start.
 You want to make sure that you are consistent with what you're doing.
 If you're texting them, text them at regular times.
 If you're meeting with them, meet them at regular times.
 If you plan things, make sure you follow through on your plans.
 As soon as you decide to bail on them, to them it will look as if you're abandoning them.
 That you can't be trusted and that you can't follow through on what you say you're going to do.
 They're going to start to deactivate.

 It takes very little for a dismissive avoidant to deactivate.
 They're always looking for a reason to deactivate, so if you are somebody who isn't serious about the relationship and you're just there to have fun, you need to be upfront about that.
 Otherwise what you're going to do is you're going to cause further damage and cause them to be even more dismissive in their way.
 So, if you want to have a healthy relationship with a dismissive, make sure that you are consistent, you do what you say you're going to do, and you are always there to support them.